ConfederacyOfGaia/Gaia/dms-guide.md

 The Aurelian soldiers only care about what is specifically happening in the settlements that they are guarding over.
 Citizens that travel between cities, by methods other than the approved Imperial caravans, are left to their own devices.
 If bandits attack the settlement, they will get involved, but bandits on the road are another story entirely.

+### Banks / Safe deposit boxes

+The Draconic Shrine in each settlement offer locked strongboxes, protected by Aurelian soliders, where citizens can deposit items.
+Every rented strongbox has two locks, both of which need to be unlocked to open the strongbox.
+The head officiant of the shrine keeps the key to one, and the renter keeps the other.
+It's possible to add additional locks to a stronbox as well, if the renter wants to limit access to the strongbox to a *group*, as opposed to an individual.

+### Teleportation Circles

+The Draconic Shrine in each settlement has a permanent teleportation circle in it.
+The empire allows its citizens to use these circles for a flat fee of 50 gilders per entity.
+The entity in question must know the rune for the destination circle, however; these work like the Flue network, not the Harper's teleportation network.

 \page

 ## Monsters